Many of the world’s most important and most perplexing challenges are being addressed by non-profit organizations every day.

 So…yes, the team at Cathedral loves non-profits too and our leaders serve on many non-profit boards themselves.

-Led by Anthony Baugher, an expert in the area of organizational development and fundraising, we use our experience in the operational areas of finance, recruiting, leadership development, and strategic planning to give non-profit organizations a steady foundation upon which they can build and thrive.
+We use our experience in the operational areas of finance, recruiting, leadership development, and strategic planning to give non-profit organizations a steady foundation upon which they can build and thrive.

 Getting Started is easy